Tochemey/goakt/architecture/RELIABLE_DELIVERY.md

 ### 8.3 Registration rules on the producer controller

 1. The PC is constructed with the expected consumer endpoint name.
 Before accepting `RegisterConsumer`, it resolves that endpoint's current incarnation-scoped consumerController and requires it to equal the sender.
-Resolution runs under `DefaultRegistrationLookupTimeout` so a slow registry cannot stall the controller mailbox.
+Resolution runs under `DefaultReliableRegistrationLookupTimeout` so a slow registry cannot stall the controller mailbox.
 A timeout or a mixed endpoint/companion pair drops the registration; the CC retries.
 This rejects both an unrelated live consumer and a delayed pre-relocation controller.
 2. A duplicate from the same PID and nonce is an idempotent ping.
 A verified new PID or nonce starts a new registration generation: overwrite the CC reference, reset demand, retain unconfirmed data, and reply `RegistrationAck{SessionID, NextSeq: confirmedSeq + 1, Nonce}`.
 3. `Request` and `Ack` are accepted only from the registered CC with a matching session and nonce.
 4. `Produced` is accepted only from the bound local producer.
 Old-session messages are dropped; a current-session token or `MessageID` violation is a terminal protocol failure.